 Artist street vendors

 If you walk around Manhattan, you’ll find street vendors selling many kinds of art.
-The best places to look are outside of museums, and along Madison and Lexington avenues on the Upper East Side, and in Soho.
+For the most options, look outside of art museums like the Whitney and Met, along Madison and Lexington avenues on the Upper East Side, and in Soho.
 Now that museums have reopened, most of these vendors are back and selling their work, so you can buy art and help out an artist who probably was left without sales for months.

-While some are vendors selling prints, many are working artists selling original work.
+While some are vendors selling prints, there are also artists selling their original work.
 Prices will vary.
 I once asked an artist selling mixed-media collages in Soho how much he wanted for a large work.
 His price was $175, proving you can get a deal for something special that you won’t come across in your friend’s apartments.

 Art school shows/fundraisers